 Here are some terrific resources for SAT and ACT study.

 SAT Prep New York Blog Check out my new blog!
 I keep it updated with news about testing and college admissions, study resources for high school students, and more!
 Your comments and feedback are welcome, too.

 Collegeboard.org - the organization which administers the SAT.
 Their website has all the official information about the tests including dates, fees, etc. Make an account and review your PSAT results, do additional drills, sign up for questions or word-of-the-day.
 Research colleges, register for the SAT, download practice tests.
 Terrific resource from the makers of the SAT.

 ACT.org - The alternative test to the SAT is the ACT.
 Some students score higher on this somewhat more straight-forward test of academic achievement.
 Check out sample questions and download a full practice test.

-Get your ACT Together: The Fabulous Guide to the ACT A terrifically corny but savvy guide to the ACT that students love.
+Applerouth's Guide to the ACT (Oct 2016) A terrifically corny but savvy guide to the ACT that students love.
 Great tips that help all students apply smart test-taking techniques to this test with drills and practice tests that are excellent facsimiles of the real thing.
 Available only directly from the publisher.